mbonig/simple-es-api/README.md

 The Simple ES API is a AWS Serverless-based API for a basic Event Sourced data model.

+**There is a flaw in the current design that should be addressed before adopting this.
+DynamoDB streams don't work well when more than 2 Lambda Functions are attached to the stream.
+To fix this, an SNS+SQS combo could be used for handling the fan-out to the aggregate Lambda Functions.**

 ## Design

 See the related [blog post]() about it for more information